Last updated on February 24th, 2025 at 10:49 am

 This must-have app in Uzbekistan also offers food delivery, making it easy to get your favorite dishes brought straight to your doorstep.
 We are certain that you will be very happy with the prices of Yandex.

-10 – What Socket Type to Use During Your Uzbekistan Holiday?
+10 – What Socket Type to Use During Your Uzbekistan Travel?

-In Uzbekistan, the standard plug and socket type used is Type C.
+The standard plug and socket type used in Uzbekistan is Type C.

-Consider purchasing a Multi Travel Adapter so you are prepared for any plug type during your travels.
+Consider purchasing a Multi Travel Adapter so you are prepared for any plug type during your Central Asia travels.

 11 – What Language is Spoken in Uzbekistan?